Flexible Spending Plans

 Qualified Transportation Account (QTA)

-The QTA allows you to use pre-tax dollars to pay eligible transit and parking expenses for your regular daily direct commute from home to work.
-Eligible expenses include public transit, van pools and/or the cost of parking at or near your work location.
-Employees working at least half time (0.5 FTE – Full Time Equivalent) are eligible to enroll on their first day of employment.
+The Transit Account allows you to use pre-tax dollars to pay eligible expenses, including transit and van pools for your regular daily direct commute from home to work.
+The Parking Account would cover parking costs at or near your work location.
+Employees working at least half-time (0.5 FTE – Full Time Equivalent) are eligible to enroll on their first day of employment.
 Maximum benefits for both transit and parking are $325 per month.

 Parking and Transit are monthly elections and are subject to a minimum monthly election of $20 with a maximum monthly election of $325.
 QTA monies transfer year after year, and enrollment can happen any month during the year.
 Your chosen monthly election amount will be deducted in equal installments two times per month for the remainder of the year.